 If you have special knowledge in horses or horse training or goats we would love people that are able to give us knowledge that we have not learned yet.

 We also welcome those looking for just a cultural exchange and have special skills such as artist, painter, musician or any other possible skill that is out there.
 We love to spend time sitting around a campfire and having someone sing or play an instrument would be greatly welcomed.
-We understand if you want alone time to do work or just relax but we always welcome you to immerse yourself into our family life and spend your free time with us.
+We understand if you want alone time to help or just relax but we always welcome you to immerse yourself into our family life and spend your free time with us.
 We like to do a lot of fun things in our downtime some are around the farm some are in the local area.
 We are able to host a few workaways at a time and you will always have a private room with a door.

 We have several special projects that come up from time to time as well as special projects we would like to get completed.
 For the special projects skills such as, construction, woodworking, heavy lifting/hauling, painting, and others.